 An Economic Development Project

 The Hatfield~McCoy Trail System is a statutory corporation created by the West Virginia Legislature to generate economic development through tourism in nine southern West Virginia counties.
-As of 2013, the Hatfield~McCoy Trail System covers more than 600 miles of off-road trails in seven of its nine project counties.
+The Hatfield~McCoy Trail System covers hundreds of miles of off-road trails in six of its nine project counties.
 All of the trail systems are open 365 days a year to ATVs, dirt bikes, and utility vehicles (UTVs).
-Hatfield-McCoy Trails is also open to 4x4 ORV's at the newest, Ivy Branch Trail location.
 Many of the trail systems also offer community connecting trails that allow visitors to access “ATV-friendly towns” to experience the charm of southern West Virginia.

-The eight Hatfield~McCoy trail systems are Rockhouse, Buffalo Mountain, Bearwallow, Indian Ridge, Little Coal, Pocahontas, Pinnacle Creek, and Ivy Branch.
+The Hatfield~McCoy trail systems are Rockhouse, Buffalo Mountain, Bearwallow, Devil Anse, Indian Ridge, Pocahontas, and Pinnacle Creek.
 No matter which trail system you choose, Hatfield~McCoy Trail visitors can expect to find a variety of trails ranging from easiest to most difficult.
 These are not your typical “flatlander” trails, however, and can be a challenge for a first-time rider.
 For this reason, visitors may choose from a list of ATV guided tour and rental providers.
 You can also find a listing of lodging facilities by visiting our lodging page.

 The overall goal of the Hatfield~McCoy Trails project is to develop a world-class trail system with an emphasis on safety in each of its nine project counties throughout southern West Virginia.
 Project estimates have concluded that once the trails are developed and linked, there may be as much as 2,000 total miles of trails.